-The Laboratory Specimen Barcode Labeling (LBL) integration profile covers the robotized process of container labeling and delivery for specimen collection related to an existing order or
+The Laboratory Specimen Barcode Labeling (LBL) Integration Profile covers the robotized process of container labeling and delivery for specimen collection related to an existing order or order group for a patient in a healthcare institution.
+When coupled with the LTW Profile, the

-- 545 order group for a patient in a healthcare institution.
-When coupled with the LTW profile, the LBL profile enables a LIS to provide to the ordering system the specimen collection plan corresponding to an order or an order group: The LIS having received a laboratory requisition (in the role of Order Filler) calculates the specimens and containers necessary to fulfill this requisition, and pre-assigns an identifier to each of these specimens.
-Then, when the ordering - 550 application (in the role of Label Broker) queries in due time the LIS (in the role of Label Information Provider), the LIS replies with the specimens labeling instructions to the ordering application.
+- 560 LBL Profile enables a LIS to provide to the ordering system the specimen collection plan corresponding to an order or an order group: The LIS having received a laboratory requisition (in the role of Order Filler) calculates the specimens and containers necessary to fulfill this requisition, and pre-assigns an identifier to each of these specimens.
+Then, when the ordering application (in the role of Label Broker) queries in due time the LIS (in the role of Label 565 Information Provider), the LIS replies with the specimens labeling instructions to the ordering - 565 Information Provider), the LIS replies with the specimens labeling instructions to the ordering application.